The Netherlands has an extensive public transport system, including buses, trams, metros and trains.

 Trams and buses in Delft

 - The two trams that service Delft are operated by HTM.
 Tram no. 1 offers service between Delft, Rijswijk, The Hague and Scheveningen (on the coast).
-Tram no. 19 offers service from Leischendam to Delft station, in the future continuing on to TU Delft's campus and Technopolis.
+Tram no. 19 offers service from Leischendam to Delft station, in the future continuing on to TU Delft's campus.

 - Delft has an extensive network of local and regional buses, most of which stop at the Delft station (Centre).
-For timetables go to Veolia Transport (in Dutch).
+For timetables go to Connexxion (in Dutch).